psf/black/docs/the_black_code_style/future_style.md

 Currently, the following features are included in the preview style:

+- `wrap_long_rhs_with_standalone_comments`: Avoid joining an overlong assignment prefix to a parenthesized, commented right-hand side.
 - `normalize_tstring_prefix`: Lowercase the `T` prefix of t-strings (for example, `T"hello"` becomes `t"hello"`).
 - `wrap_comprehension_in`: Wrap the `in` clause of list and dictionary comprehensions